Pyrimidine Salvage Pathway: Significance in Cellular Metabolism

 2. Nucleoside Phosphorylation

 Once inside the cell, nucleosides undergo phosphorylation to form nucleoside monophosphates.
-This process is catalyzed by specific kinases:
+Specific kinases catalyse this process.

 1. Uridine-Cytidine Kinase (UCK): Uridine + ATP ⇌ UMP + ADP Cytidine + ATP ⇌ CMP + ADP